necromancer26/portfolio/content/posts/cpu_scheduling.md

 ---
-title: "Cpu_scheduling"
+title: "CPU Scheduling"
 date: 2022-12-24T00:47:10+01:00
 # draft: true
 ---

 # CPU Scheduling

-- multiprogramming is giving cpu to to processes when the current process needs to wait for I/O operation
+- CPU Scheduling is a process of determining which process will own CPU for execution while another process is on hold.
-- when one process has to wait the os takes the cpu from that process and giving it to another process
+- When one process has to wait the os takes the cpu from that process and give it to another process

 # CPU scheduling alogrithms

 ## CPU and I/O Burst Cycles

-- process execution consists of a cycle of ==cpu execution== and ==I/O wait==.
+- process execution consists of a cycle of cpu execution and I/O wait.
 - process alternates between these 2 states
 - process execution begins with :
   - _CPU burst_